CrashCortez/vitadock-vlc/README.md

 - Micro sd MIN 16GB for Raspberry PI (I used a 16gb Scandisk Ultra, but X Corra recommends using a slower sd card as faster ones tend to fail a lot, tested about 9 sd cards, 2 fastest ones got corrupted, also 1 sandisk card got corrupted so he does not recommend them.
 I did not have this problem over 5 differt cards)

-- Any archiving software that has extracting functionality on

-- Mouse, keyboard, hdmi cable for for raspberry pi
+- Mouse, keyboard, hdmi cable for raspberry pi

 - Vita usb cable